justxi/rocm/README.md

 |sys-devel/hcc| 2.3 | fails when debug use flag is set | |
 |sys-devel/hip| 2.3 | currently depends on HCC | |

-All other ebuilds can be out of date!

 Systems known to work: